CAN'T ATTEND A MEETING EXERCISE |

 Read the following three short emails where the writer is informing the person they can't attend/go to a business meeting.
-Two are written in a formal style and one in a neutral style.
-One of the emails is turning down (not accepting) an invitation to meeting, whilst the other two are informing someone they can't attend after they have accepted the invitation.
-Focus on the words/phrases in BOLD and think about their meaning.
+Two are written in a formal style and one in a less formal style.
+The first email is turning down (not accepting) an invitation to a meeting, whilst the last two are informing someone they are no longer able to attend after they have accepted an invitation.

 Email 1